Vaccination policy: Schools

 In 1922, the constitutionality of childhood vaccination was examined in the Supreme Court case Zucht v.
 King.
 The court decided that a school could deny admission to children who failed to provide a certification of vaccination for the protection of the public health.
 In 1987, there was a measles epidemic in Maricopa County, Arizona, and Maricopa County Health Department v.
 Harmon examined the arguments of an individual's right to education over the state's need to protect against the spread of disease.
 The court decided that it is prudent to take action to combat the spread of disease by denying unvaccinated children a place in school until the risk for the spread of measles had passed.

 Schools in the United States require an updated immunization record for all incoming and returning students.
 While all states require an immunization record, this does not mean all students must get vaccinated.
 Exemptions are determined at a state level.
 In the United States, exemptions take one of three forms: medical, in which a vaccine is contraindicated because of a component ingredient allergy or existing medical condition; religious; and personal philosophical opposition.

-As of 2019, 45 states allow religious exemptions, with some states requiring proof of religious membership.
-Until 2019, only Mississippi, West Virginia and California did not permit religious exemptions.
-However, the 2019 measles outbreak led to the repeal of religious exemptions in the state of New York and for the MMR vaccination in the state of Washington.
-Prior to 2019, 18 states allowed personal or philosophical opposition to vaccination, but the measles outbreak also led to the repeal of these exemptions in many states.
-Research studies have found a correlation between the rise of vaccine-preventable diseases and non-medical exemptions from school vaccination requirements.
+Until 2015, only Mississippi and West Virginia did not permit religious exemptions.
+However, this changed after California removed personal and religious exemptions with the passage of California Senate Bill 277.
+This is the first time an immunization exemption was removed by a state legislature.
+The bill was prompted by the 2014 Disneyland measles outbreak and low levels of vaccination in pockets of California, with some schools having vaccination rates below 60%.
+Despite the bill receiving support by the California Medical Association, as well as by the American Academy of Pediatrics' California affiliate, opposition to the bill had been characterized as "possibly the most strident outpouring of political dissent in recent memory."
+After the 2019 measles outbreak, the state legislatures of New York (2019), Maine (2019, upheld by voters in a 2020 referendum), and Connecticut (2021) removed their religious exemptions.